India Home Textile Market Size and Share

 India Home Textile Market Report Scope

 Home textile or household textile is a textile segment comprised of components used in the domestic environment.
 It consists of various functional and decorative products mainly used in decorating houses.
 The fabric used for home textiles consists of both natural and man-made fibers.
 The study gives a brief description of the India home textile market and includes details on home textile sales, investment by the manufacturers, and the launch of new home textile products.
-The India home textile market is segmented by product and by distribution channel.
-By product, the market is segmented into bed linen, bath linen, kitchen linen, upholstery, and floor covering.
-By distribution channel, the market is segmented into supermarkets & hypermarkets, specialty stores, online, and other distribution channels.
+The India home textile market is segmented by product, material, end-user, distribution channel, and region.
+By product, the market is segmented into bed linen, bath linen, kitchen linen, upholstery, and others.
+By material, the market is segmented into cotton, linen, synthetic fibres, and other materials.
+By end-user, the market is segmented into residential and commercial.
+By distribution channel, the market is segmented into offline and online.
 The report also covers the market sizes and forecasts for the India home textile market in value (USD) for all the above segments.

 By Application